snoringninja/niftybot-discord/README.md

  * Nothing in particular, yet

 TODO(s):
- * Allow multiple servers and channels and ensure cogs work with this multi server / multi channel binding
+ * Allow multiple servers and channels and ensure cogs work with this multi server / multi channel binding (in progress)
  * Clean cogs
  * Documentation
- * Convert the current MySQL to an SQLite database so that the database can ship with the bot
+ * Convert the current MySQL to an SQLite database so that the database can ship with the bot (in progress)
- * Make use of pickle for file storage, etc.

 This bot is always in progress, and knowing me, I'll refactor it numerous times.
 As of now, this does not include a setup script to handle installing [discord.py](https://github.com/Rapptz/discord.py) if you do not already have it.